 My name is Daniel and I had a stroke in August 2008.
 I had a strange mental idea that something was not right for several hours.
 It was sort of like when you go outside and say, "I think it's going to rain."
 I had an " I think something is wrong."

-After several hours of this my wife took me to the ER where I was evaluated—including a CT, blood work and all.
+After several hours of this I was taken to the ER where I was evaluated—including a CT, blood work and all.
 Nothing was found to be wrong.
 I was kept overnight for observation and woke up in the morning having experienced a stroke in my Basil Ganglion.
 I had lost full use of my left side.
 I was sent to acute rehab at another hospital that specializes in stroke recovery.
 I was there for two weeks, but in the first day I realized how downtrodden stroke victims felt emotionally.
 I realized how closed off to the rest of the world they can feel.

 I made it my goal at the first meal to learn every patient's name and story, and to include them in my day.
 I never let the therapist teach me any of the one-handed tricks, and I was labeled impulsive because rehab and its timeline was not fast enough for me.
 I was released after two weeks and went home to continue outpatient therapy.
 This included going to physical and occupational therapy at a clinic.
 Home therapy including pulling weeds and painting walls in our house.